 Chris & Baxter's Old-Timey Gothic Karaoke Wedding #Real Weddings: Western US#bar wedding#corset#first dance alternatives#karaoke#outdoor#park#seattle#umbrella#washington July 1 | Ariel Meadow Stallings offbeatariel What was I just saying about bar weddings?
 Here's another one!
 The offbeat bride: Baxter – writer (and OBT member!)
 Her offbeat partner: Chris – Buyer at Amazon.com Location & date of wedding: Discovery Park and Sunset Tavern – Seattle, WA (06-07-08) [Editor's note: Sunset Tavern, previously seen on OBB.com] What made our wedding offbeat: Our ceremony was a short and sweet number is Discovery Park, overlooking the Sound with only family and a few friends in attendance.
 I wore a red corset top and a black skirt.
 He grew out his chops and wore a custom vest to go with his black pinstripe suit.
 A friend played "The Air That I Breathe" on acoustic guitar.
 Another friend officiated.
 We wrote our own vows which were basically love letters to each other, posed for some pictures and then it was on to the real party!
 We met up with 80-some friends at the Sunset Tavern for a karaoke extravaganza with cocktail buffet.
 The affair had a playing card theme, mainly because we like the black and red color scheme but also because he proposed in Vegas.
 Instead of cake we had mini tarts decorated with the card suits.
 We kicked things off with our first song: "Suddenly Seymour" from Little Shop of Horrors.
 The open bar helped eradicate any inhibitions that our non-karaoke inclined guests might have.
 My mother even sang a couple of numbers.
 The groom's parents wouldn't sing but happily danced all night.
 Our biggest challenge: Initially, it was difficult to explain to people that we wanted to keep the ceremony small.
 We wanted only immediate family and a few close friends.
 Some extended family (and my mother) had a hard time understanding why we wouldn't want every single person we happened to be related to by blood or marriage to watch us get hitched (in a very untraditional manner).
 We overcame these issues through many phone conversations gently explaining our reasons behind this decision and that it wasn't meant to be a mean-spirited exclusion.
 We just wanted to keep everything small and simple.
 My favorite moment: Our silly photo shoot in a rickety canoe in Discovery Park using umbrellas (sure it's June, but it's also SEATTLE) and all of our normally mic-shy friends belting out the tunes for us.
 My offbeat advice: If you plan to have booze at your wedding and there aren't a lot of minors on your guest list, DEFINITELY look into renting a bar or tavern.
 Sunset Tavern won out, but we had many affordable options for bar venues who were charging only a reasonable bar minimum for the use of the space.
 We could have a cash or open bar (we chose the latter) but either way, we needed only to meet previously agreed-upon a dollar amount.
 Also, they had all their own tables and chairs and since we liked the decor of the place the way it was, we didn't have to spend any money on decorations.
 Also, try not to tell any of your vendors it's for a wedding until they've already given you a quote.
 "Parties" tend to be much cheaper than "weddings".
 Enough talk — show me the wedding porn: Feed me, Seymore!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS One fool-proof way to keep kids away from your wedding (and how to make it clear on your invitations) NEXT Awesome wedding readings for bad-ass couples Toggle comments [ 8 ] Cheers, my karaoke sister!
+She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS One fool-proof way to have no kids at your wedding (and how to make it clear on your invitations) NEXT Awesome wedding readings for bad-ass couples Show/Hide comments [ 8 ] Cheers, my karaoke sister!
 Love your music selections.
 If you're ever in Los Angeles, look us up and we'll take you out to sing!
 Great advice about the "party" vs. "wedding" thing.
 Sad but true – you'll get better prices if you tell them you're planning a party.
 Reply As a Seattle native I gotta say that Discovery Park and the Sunset Tavern is classic offbeat Seattle.
 Gawd I love the Sunset – for years now.
 Great corset skirt combo; the lines of that skirt are so Edwardian as opposed to Victorian – just makes me want to go out and design a costume Reply Lovely wedding!
 The color scheme is fantastic.
 I especially like the groom's vest.
 Where did you get it made?
 Congratulations!
 Reply Thank you, everybody!
 The groom's vest was designed by an old friend of his.
 We have so many talented (and useful friends, it's scary!
 Reply oh darling!
 It looks like it was a blast!
 The only thing I felt was missing from my wedding was karaoke (besides that, it was perfect).
 I'm a teensy bit green (yr so awesome) envy. xo Reply Suddenly Seymour – great choice! your wedding looks like it was a blast.
 Reply Congratulations – looks like you had a perfect day.
 Love your style!
 Reply Yay for Suddenly Seymour!!
 Very awesome.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.